jack-git-morgan/ogl-test-backend/README.md

 ### Part 1.
 Get the services running
 Using the instructions above, confirm the services are running and are reachable.

-There is an intentional data issue that you will need to debug before the services will start.

-The standard console output should provide details on the error.

 When you believe the services are running, you can confirm this by navigating to the following example URL in a browser:

 http://localhost:8080/product

-Where you should be presented with a JSON object of product data
+You should be presented with a JSON object of product data.

 ### Part 2.
 Products
 These tasks involve consuming the pre-provided implementation of products in the API, hooking into a user interface and making minor changes to the data structure.
 ##### Task 2.1 - Product List User Interface

-User Story - *As a user, I want to see a listing of my products in the system*
+User Story - *As a user, I want to see a listing of my products in the system.*

-Details - Using a frontend web framework (e.g. React/VueJS/Angular) of your choice create a simple user interface that allows the existing <b>Product</b> data (id, sku and price) from the above URL to be displayed in a list
+Details - Using a frontend web framework (e.g. React/VueJS/Angular) of your choice create a simple user interface that allows the existing <b>Product</b> data (id, sku and price) from the above URL to be displayed in a list.

 ##### Task 2.2 - Changing the data schema

-User Story - *As a user, I want to see descriptions against my products*
+User Story - *As a user, I want to see descriptions against my products.*

-Details - Review the files in the resources folder.
+Details - Review the SQL files in the resources directory.

 Based on the existing code, add a new "description" column to the Product table.

 The new column should be a text field, max size 255 chars and not nullable.

-Review the class com.ogl.devtest.product.Product
+Review the class `com.ogl.devtest.product.Product`.

 Based on the existing code, add code to support the new "description" field.